Great BI: It’s Not About the Tools!

 Every BI team has its problems.
 Focusing on the tools as the source of these woes is a mistake.
 More often than not, the tools haven’t been applied properly to meet the organization’s functional needs.

-In this webinar recording, senior BI architect Shawn Alpay provides the playbook to make you the leader your team needs to build out a solid BI foundation.
-Topics he covers include approaches to good data governance, BI architecture, partnerships with gatekeepers and how to build a roadmap that meets your organization’s business needs.
+In this webinar recording, Senturus Senior BI Architect Shawn Alpay provides the playbook to make you the leader your team needs to build out a solid BI foundation.
+Topics include approaches to good data governance, BI architecture, partnerships with gatekeepers and how to build a roadmap that meets your organization’s business needs.
 He also provides tips and tricks for how to apply best practices to business analytics.
 Plus, there are juicy anecdotes of the dysfunction he’s encountered in his years helping clients.

 Senior BI Architect